GilLevi/gillevi.github.io/_pages/about.md

   - /about.html
 ---

+I am an MSc graduate with honors, bringing over 15 years of experience in Software and Algorithms engineering.
+My expertise spans domains such as Deep Learning, Machine Learning, Data Science, Computer Vision, NLP, and Medical Imaging.
+Throughout my career, I have held diverse roles from being a hands-on individual contributor to serving as a tech lead and people manager, leading projects from research to production.

-I have been working in Algorithms research and engineering for the past 10+ years, I'm particularly interested in Computer Vision, Deep Learning and Natural Language Processing (and the various methods and applications in which they are combined).
-I published several papers in those fields,  voluntarily taught DL and CV courses and peer-reviewed for top conferences and journals.
+I have also authored several academic research papers in these fields, amassing a combined total of more than 2,000 citations.
+In addition to my research contributions, I have voluntarily taught Deep Learning courses and have peer-reviewed for top-tier conferences and journals.

+My technical skills are vast, with hands-on experience in various frameworks and tools including Python, PyTorch, TensorFlow, Keras, Scikit-learn, OpenCV, C++, git, and Linux.
+Furthermore, I am proficient with cloud platforms such as AWS and Azure.

-Contact me at gillevi100@gmail.com, my old blog (at until I move all posts here) can be found [here](https://gilscvblog.com/)
+You can contact me at gillevi100@gmail.com, my old blog (at until I move all posts here) can be found [here](https://gilscvblog.com/)